 Supporting Access for Students from Diverse Backgrounds

 Nearly two-thirds of all USC students receive some form of financial aid.
+In 2017-2018, the total amount of financial aid awarded from all sources resources was $570 million.
 The university’s need-blind admission process helps identify the best students, regardless of their ability to pay.
 This helps increase access to the university for students from all backgrounds:

 - 21 percent are eligible for Pell Grants; and

 - 15 percent of the undergraduate student body are first generation college students, the first in their family to attend college.